October 10, 2024

 Cedar River (Nashua to La Porte City)

-Anglers are catching channel catfish.
-Channel Catfish - Good: Try chubs fished on the river bottom below snags or other structure.
-Flathead Catfish - Fair: Use chubs on the river bottom below snags or other structure.
-Smallmouth Bass - Fair: Try lead head jigs with twister tails.
-Walleye - Fair: Cast and retrieve lead head jigs tipped with a nightcrawler.
+Anglers are catching channel catfish, smallmouth bass, and walleye.
+Black Crappie - Fair: Find brush piles or rip-rap along shorelines with a crappie minnow under a slip bobber or vertical jigging various colored tube jigs.
+Channel Catfish - Fair: Try chubs fished on the river bottom below snags or other structure.
+Smallmouth Bass - Good: Use lead head jigs with twister tails.
+Walleye - Good: Cast and retrieve lead head jigs tipped with a nightcrawler.

 George Wyth Lake